Click here to go to the full PDF version of this issue, with any maps, photos or other artwork that appears in

 Data released during a Sept.
 23-25 Oil Search investor tour of its Anchorage office and the North Slope reveal that the company’s Alaska team through a value engineering process is looking to increase early production to 50,000 bpd, as well as increase the nameplate size of the Pikka project to 135,000 bpd.
 (The process of value engineering involves brainstorming ways to reduce initial or lifecycle costs while still maximizing function and maintaining safety and environmental standards.
 So far, the team has evaluated 86 different ideas.)

 Primary changesIn the Sept.
-26 modifications to the Pikka plan of development filed with the Alaska Department of Natural Resources’ Division of Oil and Gas, Oil Search says early production will come from the ND-B pad.
+26 modifications to the Pikka plan of exploration filed with the Alaska Department of Natural Resources’ Division of Oil and Gas, Oil Search says early production will come from the ND-B pad.

 “Multi-phase fluids from ND-B will be transported for processing at Kuparuk CPF2 via the 24-inch multiphase pipeline to the NPF, and the 18-inch Nanushuk export pipeline from the NPF to Kuparuk CPF2.”